You are here

 Program Learning Outcomes

-Use critical thinking and clinical reasoning skills to address simple to complex situations and translate research-based evidence into practice for safe, high-quality outcomes.
+- Apply critical thinking and clinical reasoning skills to address simple to complex situations and translate research-based evidence into practice for safe, high-quality patient-centered outcomes.

 - Practice holistic care in a variety of health care settings for diverse populations across the lifespan, and the health-illness continuum.

 - Integrate cultural, economic, social, environmental, genetic, regulatory, and political factors in designing care for individuals, families, and communities.